 Aavishkaar Goodwell India Microfinance Development Company I (AGIMDC I) was business development company for the micro-finance sector in India.
 It invested in entrepreneurial micro-finance organisations on a socially and commercially sustainable basis.
 It was managed by a joint venture partnership between the Goodwell team and the Aavishkaar team in India.
 AGIMDC I closed in mid 2008 with a committed capital of over USD$18 million, at a time when commercial equity investments started to find ground in Indian micro-finance.

 The team played a critical role in the equity rounds in which AGIMDC I invested, as well as in supporting the MFIs in their post-investment growth and transition.
-In addition, the team played a significant role in subsequent funding rounds, and provided investment banking support to one of its investee MFIs (without a fee) helping it to negotiate a second round investment.
-The Aavishkaar Goodwell approach gained recognition in the sector as one that goes beyond smart money deployment including hands-on strategic and business support and agenda setting conferences.
+In addition, the team played a significant role in subsequent funding rounds and provided investment banking support to one of its investee MFIs (without a fee) helping it to negotiate a second-round investment.
+The Aavishkaar Goodwell approach gained recognition in the sector as one that goes beyond smart money deployment including hands-on strategic and business support and agenda-setting conferences.

-Despite the micro-finance crisis in India, AGIMDC I still stood well above the value of nominal invested amount.
+Despite the micro-finance crisis in India, AGIMDC I still stood well above the value of the nominal invested amount.
 This was due to the diversification of the portfolio and the timely hands-on support and monitoring provided by the investment teams.
 AGIMDC’’s first investment was an investment in Share Microfine in 2007.
 Subsequently, AGIMDC I invested in Basix, Belstar, Grameen Koota, and Utkarsh and contributed to the creation of institutions like Equitas and Suryoday.